Key takeaways

 Home wireless broadband is a relatively new connection type that allows you to wirelessly connect to the internet.
 It uses the same mobile networks as your phone plan to set up this connection.

-Unlike NBN plans which are tied to your address, you can easily move around your home wireless – all that's needed is to plug in the modem it comes with.
+Unlike NBN plans which are tied to your address, you can easily move residences with your home wireless – all that's needed is to plug in the modem it comes with.

-What exactly gets cut off by the NBN?
+What else got cut off by the NBN?

 - Telstra home phone or landline services (excluding some Telstra Velocity lines)